 There is a two-step process to receive a grant from the African American Cultural Heritage Action Fund:

 Deadline: Tuesday, January 15, 2019 at 11:59 pm local time.

 A preliminary indication of interest and capacity.
 All Letters of Intent must be submitted through the National Trust’s online grant application system.
 A link to the application system is included at the bottom of this page.

-The Letter of Intent review period will take approximately eight weeks.
+The Letter of Intent review period will take approximately ten weeks.
 All applicants will be notified of their status at the end of this initial review period.
-If the applicant’s Letter of Intent is accepted, a fuller application will be requested.
+If the applicant’s Letter of Intent is accepted, a full application will be requested.
 Instructions on how to complete the full application will be sent only to those organizations moving forward.
-You will have approximately six weeks to complete and submit the full application once you receive a notice to proceed.
+You will have approximately five weeks to complete and submit the full application once you receive a notice to proceed.

 - Grants or any matching funds cannot be used directly or indirectly to influence a member of Congress to favor or oppose any legislation or appropriation.

 - Any documents or plans for preservation work that result from the project must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

 - Any construction projects must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties.